Children of Chance (1930 film)

-Synopsis
+Plot

 Binnie, a struggling young actress, is mistaken for her doppelganger the model Lia Monta.
 Unfortunately Monta, a woman with a shady past has that very same day stolen some precious pearls and fled to the Continent.
 Binnie, delighted to have won a film contract with a leading producer who be believes her to be Monta, is forced to face the consequences of the other woman's theft.